Easy Crochet Crop Sweater – perfect for beginners in 2026

 Beginner

 These are the finished measurements of your garment, not your body measurements.
-Keep in mind that The Daylily Sweater is a loose fitted and cropped garment.
+Keep in mind that the Aiden Sweater is a loose fitted and cropped garment.
 Nonetheless, choose the size that matches the measurement and the look you’re going for.

 Size S (M) L (XL) 2XL